reflectoring/reflectoring.github.io/_posts/2020-09-20-processing-files-using-java-8-streams.md

 In this article, we shall explore the various possibilities of using streams to make life easier when it comes to the handling of files.
 We assume that you have a basic knowledge of Java 8 streams.
 If you are new to streams, please refer to https://stackify.com/streams-guide-java-8/

-### Code Example
-This article is accompanied by a working code example on [GitHub](https://github.com/thombergs/code-examples/tree/master/core-java/streams/fileswithstreamsd).

 With the Stream API, there are operations to filter, map, and reduce data in any order without you having to write extra code.
 Here is a classic example.
 ```java
 List<String> cities = Arrays.asList("London", "Sydney", "Colombo", "Cairo", "Beijing");